Empirical-org-Archive/Quill-Grammar/README.md

 ```

 Once you've created a FirebaseApp instance in the console, take that 'name' value and plug it into the `firebaseApp` field of your `development.config.json` file, e.g. `"firebaseApp": "quillgrammarstaging"`.

+Finally, make sure that the ActivityClassification records in your database have the correct module_url.
+These ActivityClassification records are created when you seed your database (or pull the database from staging).
+The module_url for the ActivityClassification with name "passage" should be :
+`localhost:3001/play/pf`
+While the module_url for the ActivityClassification with name 'sentence' should be :
+`localhost:3001/play/sw`